ICAN-Lab/TO-ADAE/README.md

 #### Task-oriented adversarial denoising autoencoder (TO-ADAE)
 The novelty of the system lies in the unique combination of adversarial denoising autoencoder (ADAE) and RTI to blindly denoise the corrupted measurement data without prior knowledge of the noise characteristics.
-- It achieves the a human detection rate of approximately 87\% and the localization error about 4m.
+- It achieves the human detection rate of approximately 87\% and the localization error about 4m.

 ## Prerequisites

 - Python 3.7
-- tensorflow-gpu 1.15
+- TensorFlow-GPU 1.15
 - GPU

 ## Getting started